-UPDATE December 5, 2017: I can now 'recommend' Ring cams for most people.
+UPDATE December 5, 2017: I now recommend Ring cams for most people.
 Yes, the

-cams still do have some very annoying issues, but I have seen steady improvements over the
+cams still do have some annoying remaining issues, but I have seen steady improvements over the

-try (I now have nine Ring products installed in various places) -- BUT purchase Ring from
+try (I now have ten Ring products installed in various places) -- BUT purchase Ring from

 a retailer that has a no hassle return policy (like Home Depot, etc) -- just in case you run

 into a show stopper problem (or you don't like the resulting quality).

 TIP: Make sure you purchase an unopened box (security seal

 not broken) -- as I once made the mistake of not noticing I had purchased an 'open box'